Greek island residents flee wildfire by sea; EU sends help

 Outside Athens, the Fire Service took advantage of cooler morning hours to send low-flying helicopters and planes to dump water on charred forests around Tatoi, 20 kilometers (12 1/2 miles) north of Athens, where more than 500 firefighters had battled through the night to contain the blaze.
 At least 80 cars were burned.

-“The ground crews did vital work, (fighting) nightmarish fires in suburban forests,” Prime Minister Kyriakos Mitsotakis said, visiting a mobile control center in the area.
+“The ground crews did vital work, (fighting) nightmarish fires in suburban forests,” Prime Minister Kyriakos Mitsotakis said, visiting a mobile control center.
 “We had no loss of human life. ...
 Homes will be rebuilt and over time the forest will grow back.”

-Firefighters pumped water from a swimming pool to douse the flames, and water-dropping buckets were attached to helicopters provided by the military.
-Authorities said more than 100 homes and businesses had been seriously damaged or destroyed, and more than 500 people had spent the night in hotels used as shelters.
+Firefighters pumped water from a swimming pool to douse the flames, and water-dropping buckets were attached to military helicopters.
+Authorities said more than 100 homes and businesses had been seriously damaged or destroyed, and more than 500 people spent the night in hotels.

-The fire outside Athens sent clouds of smoke over the Greek capital, obscuring visibility and prompting health authorities to issue warnings to people with breathing difficulties to remain indoors.
+The fire outside Athens sent clouds of smoke over the Greek capital, obscuring visibility and prompting health authorities to warn people with breathing difficulties to remain indoors.

 The blaze raged very close to a large forested estate and palace that once belonged to Greece’s royal family and is now a public park but Greece’s Culture Ministry said Wednesday that the Tatoi estate was not harmed.

-Sporadic power outages were reported in areas near the fire, after the flames toppled electricity transmission towers, adding more strains to Greece's overloaded national grid.
+Sporadic power outages were reported near the fire after the flames toppled electricity transmission towers, adding more strains to Greece's overloaded national grid.

-Authorities said 81 wildfires had been reported around the country from late Monday to late Tuesday.
+Authorities said 81 wildfires had been reported from late Monday to late Tuesday.

 The leafy Athens suburbs of Varibobi and Tatoi lie at the foot of Mount Parnitha, next to large forests of mainly pine trees.
-The fire, which began on Tuesday afternoon inside the forest, quickly raced through the flammable pine and reached the main square of Varibobi.
+The fire, which began on Tuesday afternoon inside the forest, quickly raced through the pines and reached the main square of Varibobi.

-Some residents took to social media to offer shelter for animals affected by the fire.

 The EU Commission said two firefighting airplanes from France are being sent to Italy, while Cyprus sent two planes and a ground crew to help Greece.
 The Netherlands and Czech Republic sent a helicopter each to Albania, and Slovenia is sending 45 firefighters to North Macedonia.